 If the compressor is receiving slugs of liquid, this problem must be resolved before the compressor goes bad.
 It is quite obvious when a compressor receives a slug of liquid.
 You will hear it.
 It could sound like somebody through rocks into the refrigeration system or like a metal against metal clattering.

-Liquid can be separated into two very different problems; oil slugging and refrigerant slugging.
+Liquid can be separated into two very different heat pump troubleshooting problems; oil slugging and refrigerant slugging.

 If oil slugging is occurring the most likely reason is too much oil in the system.
 There are other potential reasons for oil slugging, however this brings the design of the refrigeration system into question.
 That is beyond the scope of this webpage.